Logic + control: On program construction and verification: Introduction

-We use the Prolog notation for lists.
-Names of variables begin with an upper-case letter.
-By a list we mean a term of the form $[\seq t]$ (so terms like $[a,a|X]$, or $[a,a|a]$ are not considered lists).
+A preliminary version of this article was \cite{drabent12.iclp}; that paper presented basically the same program construction, however some proofs presented here were missing.
+In particular preserving completeness under pruning was dealt with only informally.
+The methods for dealing with completeness and correctness are presented and discussed in \cite{drabent.tocl16}; here we augment that paper by a more substantial example.

+Our approach differs from semantics-preserving program transformations \cite[and the references therein]{PettorossiPS10shorter}.
+The latter is focused on formal steps for transforming programs into more efficient ones with the same semantics (of their main predicates).
+The initial program is treated as a specification.
+In our example, the role of intermediate programs is to illustrate the informal development process, and support explaining the design decisions.
+Correctness and completeness are considered for each program separately.
+An interesting feature of our example is that the consecutive programs are not equivalent -- their main predicates define different relations, satisfying however the same approximate specification.
+We argue (Section \ref{sec:transformations}) that the paradigm of semantics-preserving transformations is inapplicable to this case.
+This suggests that it should be useful to generalize the paradigm to transformations which preserve correctness and completeness w.r.t.\ an approximate specification.

+\paragraph{Preliminaries.} This paper considers definite clause logic programs (then implemented as Prolog programs).
+We use the standard notation and definitions \cite{Apt-Prolog}.
 As we deal with clauses as data, and clauses of programs, the latter will be called {\em rules} to avoid confusion.
-Given a predicate symbol $p$, by an {\em atom for} $p$ we mean an atom whose predicate symbol is $p$, and by a {\em rule for} $p$ -- a rule whose head is an atom for $p$.
-By a {\em procedure} $p$ we mean all the rules for $p$ in the program under consideration.
+Given a predicate symbol $p$, by a {\em $p$-atom} (or {\em atom for} $p$) we mean an atom whose predicate symbol is $p$, and by a {\em rule for} $p$ -- a rule whose head is a $p$-atom.
+The set of the rules for $p$ in the program under consideration is called {\em procedure} $p$.

-\PARAGRAPH{Organization of the paper.} The next section presents a simple and inefficient SAT solver.
-Section \ref{sec:correctness} is the theoretical part of this paper.
-It formalizes the notion of a specification, presents the method for proving program correctness, and introduces the methods for completeness.
-As an example, correctness and completeness of the simple SAT solver are proved.
-Then related work is discussed, in particular a comparison with declarative diagnosis methods is made.
-In Section \ref{sec:program} the final logic program is constructed in hand with its correctness and completeness proof.
-Section \ref{sec:prologprogram} considers adding control to the program.
-Section \ref{sec:conclusions} contains conclusions.
-The Appendix presents the proofs omitted in Section \ref{sec:correctness}, and a stronger variant of the completeness proving method.
+We assume a fixed alphabet of function and predicate symbols.
+The alphabet may contain symbols not occurring in the considered program.
+The Herbrand universe (the set of ground terms) will be denoted by \HU, the Herbrand base (the set of ground atoms) by \HB.
+For an expression (a program) $E$ by $ground(E)$ we mean the set of ground instances of $E$ (ground instances of the rules of $E$). $\M_P$ denotes the least Herbrand model of a program $P$.
+An expression is {\em linear} if every variable occurs in it at most once.